-River Oaks Hospital, located in metropolitan New Orleans, Louisiana, has provided quality treatment to individuals suffering from mental illness, and/or addictive disorders since 1970.
+River Oaks Hospital, located in metropolitan New Orleans, Louisiana, is a psychiatric facility that has provided quality treatment to individuals suffering from mental illness, and/or addictive disorders since 1970.
 Situated on a 14-acre campus, inpatient services are available for all ages (children, adolescents, adults, seniors).
 We also offer a partial hospitalization program (PHP) and intensive outpatient programs (IOP) for adults.

 The New Orleans Institute provides specialized services for the treatment of trauma and compulsive behaviors.
 The Eating Disorders Treatment Center offers a comprehensive program for male and female adolescents and adults with anorexia, bulimia and related eating disorders.
 Both the New Orleans Institute and the Eating Disorders Treatment Center are nationally recognized for their excellence.
 These programs receive referrals from around the United States and are acknowledged as leading centers in their respective fields.